Gord Miller (sportscaster)

 Gord Miller (born June 21, 1965) is a Canadian sportscaster for Bell Media's sports cable network TSN.
 He is the lead play-by-play announcer for TSN Hockey and coverage of international hockey, including the IIHF World Junior Championship.
-He also covers the annual NHL Entry Draft, provided play-by-play for Canadian Football League games, and does play-by-play for the Stanley Cup playoffs on ESPN in the United States.
+He also covered the annual NHL Entry Draft, provided play-by-play for Canadian Football League games, and does play-by-play for the Stanley Cup playoffs on ESPN in the United States.
 Miller was awarded the Paul Loicq Award by the International Ice Hockey Federation in 2013, for his contributions to international ice hockey.